Laurence Fournier Beaudry: 2020–2021 season

-2021–2022 season
+2021–2022 season: Grand Prix bronze medals

 The team began the season at the 2021 CS Lombardia Trophy, winning the silver medal for the second time.
-Sørenson commented afterwards that it was "not the best free dance today" following twizzle errors from both, but that "we are just going to build from here."
 Going onto their first Grand Prix assignment of the year, 2021 Skate America, they placed third in the rhythm dance.
 Fourth in the free dance, dropping behind Spaniards Smart/Díaz in that segment, they remained in the bronze medal position overall by 0.44 points.
-Reflecting on "our third grand prix for Canada with a bronze medal", Fournier Beaudry called it "so nice to be back after two years of struggle and feeling like the machine is rolling and the bodies are rolling again."
 After winning another Challenger silver at the 2021 CS Cup of Austria, the following week, they won another bronze medal at their second Grand Prix assignment, the 2021 Rostelecom Cup.

-At the 2022 Canadian Championships, held without an audience in Ottawa due to the pandemic, Fournier Beaudry/Sørenson placed second in both segments of the competition to take the silver medal.
+At the 2022 Canadian Championships, held without an audience in Ottawa due to the pandemic, Fournier Beaudry/Sørensen placed second in both segments of the competition to take the silver medal.
 They debuted a new free dance rechoreographed to Hans Zimmer and Lisa Gerrard's score to Gladiator, a decision made three weeks prior.
-Sørenson said the original program "was an idea we came up with when we were off the ice, and we were trying to navigate the beginning of this pandemic.
-So you know, feelings change, and what we thought we needed changed during this season."
 The following day, they were named to the Canadian Olympic team.
-Speaking on the occasion to Danish TV 2, Sørenson reflected "it's a shame that we could not compete for Denmark, because we have never been to the Olympics in ice dancing.
-I often think the small countries are underrepresented in a sport like ice dancing."

-Competing at the dance event at the 2022 Winter Olympics, Fournier Beaudry/Sørenson placed eighth in the rhythm dance.
-A twizzle error by Sørenson caused them to place eleventh in the free dance, dropping them to ninth overall.
+Competing at the dance event at the 2022 Winter Olympics, Fournier Beaudry/Sørensen placed eighth in the rhythm dance.
+A twizzle error by Sørensen caused them to place eleventh in the free dance, dropping them to ninth overall.
 They went on to finish the season at the 2022 World Championships in Montpellier, held with the Russian dance teams absent due to the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
-Sørenson struggled with a back injury during the competition, which caused problems in the free dance when their closing lift was aborted, dropping them from eighth to ninth place.
-He said, "it's unfortunate, but it happens."